The-OpenROAD-Project/OpenLane/designs/README.md

 ```
 In the configuration file, you should edit the required variables and the optional variables, if needed.
 Further information about the variables can be found [here][2]

+Also, the <design_name> could be  replaced by the <design_directory>, which will allow you to run any design on your machine.

 **Note: config.tcl is a global configuration for all PDKs.
 For more information about design configuration files please visit this [section](#configuration-files)**

 It is recommended to place the design's verilog files in a `src` directory inside the design's folder as following: